datacommonsorg/docsite/custom_dc/prepare_data.md

 ## Overview

-Preparing data involves cleaning / formatting the raw data into compatible CSV file.
-The CSV file is expected to have columns corresponding to the Values (numeric) about a Variable, Place and Date.
+Preparing data involves cleaning / formatting the raw data into compatible CSV files.
+Each CSV file is expected to have columns corresponding to the Values (numeric) about a Variable, Place and Date.
 The format of a CSV file is specified by a [Template MCF](https://github.com/datacommonsorg/data/blob/master/docs/mcf_format.md#template-mcf).